MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 Note that here we calculate the 90% confidence interval by finding the 5^th^ and 95^th^ percentile values from the bootstrapped differences.
 The bootstrap 5 percentile proportion is -0.155 and the 95 percentile is 0.167.
 The result is: we are 90% confident that, in the population, the true difference in probability of survival (treatment $-$ control) is between -0.155 and 0.167.
-More clearly, we are 90% confident that the probability of survival for heart attack patients who underwent CPR is between 0.155 less to 0.167 more than that for patients who did not undergo CPR.
+More clearly, we are 90% confident that the probability of survival for heart attack patients who underwent CPR on blood thinners is between 0.155 less to 0.167 more than that for patients who were not given blood thinners.
 The interval shows that we do not have much definitive evidence of the affect of blood thinners, one way or another.